 (2016) – an independent feature shot in Hungary.
 Integral to this work has been the collaboration with his wife, producer Kerry Heysen.
 Australian productions include ‘Glass: A Portrait of Philip in Twelve Parts’ (2007) a documentary feature on Philip Glass, ‘The Boys Are Back’ (2009), with Clive Owen, and his documentary feature ‘Highly Strung’, which opened Adelaide Film Festival 2015.
 ‘Glass’ was shortlisted for Academy Award nomination and a prime time Emmy Award and won the Best Documentary Australian Film Institute Award.

 An energetic supporter of the arts, he is Patron of the Helpmann Academy Foundation.
 He is also an accomplished photographer with five solo exhibitions to his credit.
 A keen cyclist and bibliophile, Scott has been known to escape from film meetings to Yacca Paddock Vineyards which he and Kerry own in the Adelaide Hills, in time to chase kangaroos off the vines at dusk in his Gator ATV.

 Scott was honoured as South Australian of the Year (1999) and Australian of the Year for South Australia (2008)

-Themes of gender, environment, and diversity pervade many of Lang’s projects, from her art to her doctoral candidacy.
-Her company ‘Handmaid Media’ has an eye for both emerging and established talent and produces films which unearth stories from diverse perspectives.
+Themes of gender, the environment, and diversity pervade many of Lang’s projects, from her art to her doctoral research.
+Her company ‘Handmade Media’ has an eye for both emerging and established talent and produces films which unearth stories from diverse perspectives.